-If you’ve heard of Big Sky, it was likely in the context of skiing, as Big Sky Resort touts the “Biggest Skiing in America.”
-Indeed, 5,850 skiable acres with 4,350 feet of vertical is big.
-It’s massive.
+If you’ve only sorta heard of Big Sky, it was likely in the context of skiing, as Big Sky Resort touts the “Biggest Skiing in North America.”
+Indeed, 5,850 skiable acres with 4,350 vertical feet is big.
+It’s massive — way bigger than even the biggest mountain resorts in Colorado.

 This post contains affiliate links.
 I may receive a small commission — at no cost to you — if you click or make a purchase through any of them.
 For more information, read my disclosure statement.
 I appreciate you!